NFTs have ferociously taken over art and the internet in a short amount of time. The topic is confusing, frustrating

 Rich, mostly-white men trading images of monkeys worth millions of dollars on the OpenSea.
 The whole thing feels like a bizarre performance art, but disturbing visual evidence and the history of the alt-right in crypto suggest this is more than coincidence.

-Obviously many of these issues are generalizations, and just because many of these images are not necessarily conventionally beautiful does not mean that some others can’t enjoy their aesthetic.
+Many of these issues are generalizations, and just because many of these images are not necessarily conventionally beautiful does not mean that some others can’t enjoy their aesthetic.
 For some, having a part in this ecosystem- especially with the energy of devoted detractors and supporters- is a means of genuine connection through digital means.
-More attention should be paid to the manner in which NFTs can craft community and identity.
+More attention should be paid to how NFTs can help support community and identity.
 It’s hard to imagine them garnering as much attention if they did not have some power in that regard.
 As a society, the trend will be more time spent in digital spaces, not less.
 NFTs will and should not replace physical art or any number of real-world concerns, but the last 20 years have shown that what happens on the internet matters.
 We should focus on developing exciting and expressive ways of existing online and NFTs have a chance to contribute to that.

 Art feels like it’s been eating itself alive for a bit now.
 Earlier last year a blockchain firm bought a $95,000 Banksy and burned it, filming the event and auctioning it off as an NFT for $380,000.
 The print itself was titled Morons and depicted a traditional art auction at Christies.
 Art-destruction-as-art isn't exactly an original concept- we can go all the way back to the sphinx for that one.
 But it’s the kind of thing that can be vindicated by the amount of feathers ruffled.
 How many times can you iterate on Duchamp’s Fountain?
 I guess as many times as people will react to it.